tntmod54321/bloodpact/README.md

 the user will either be created or a login attempt will be made.

 ## POST /metadata_search
-request body must be a json dict containg the key "query", optionally "kinds", and "track_substring".
+request body must be a json dict containing the key "query", optionally "kinds", and "track_substring".

 the "query" value must be in the format of "{query_type}:{query}".
 The available query types are "url", "username", "userid", "trackid", "playlistid".